Mauya/health-enrol/README.md

 * Dashboard deployed by Heroku

 ### Testing
+#### Examples of errors/bugs encountered and tools used:
+* First bug * Failed to load resource: the server responded with a status of 404 (Not Found)*.
+- resolved ** Loading d3.js, dc.js and cross filter in the index.html as scripts.
+Data was reloaded and the error disappeared **
+* Second most * popular errors were Typos and missing semi colons in Graph.js *
+- resolved ** Using JSHint to verify code and highlight missing semi-colons and typos and other errors **
+* Thirdly, problem with pie chart text not showing, went to previous commit which was good.
+Problem came at recommitting the changed graphs -error * head detached at commit*
+- used google ** to check stack overflow  which advised to use * git checkout master * then git add . **
+* Fourthly, one main python problem was "Uncaught RangeError: Maximum call stack size exceeded"
+- learned how the name stack overflow came about.
+After trying to figure out what it sis and how to solve it to no avail.
+My mentor Yoni Lavi walked me through and showed me how to ue the inspector to drill down.
+The issue was the field names in the health-enrol.py were not the same as in the data-set.
+Corrections were made and when run again the problem was resolved.
 * Testing was on going using developer and debugging tools in console.
-Also the inbuilt highlighter in graph.js helps pick errors quickly.
+These included:
+- live editing using the web inspector following error messages in the console.
+I set breakpoints, which provided an easy way to navigate my code in graph.js.
+- used conditional breakpoint once when checking why graph labels where not showing combined with CSS selector managed to identify the use of a color object.
+- Using the console, console log() to check whether data was loaded.
+- In python used debugger to stop at a moment and check particular element
+- A lot of solutions were provided on Code Institute slack from other students and mentors (not easy to track).
-* The site responsiveness was tested on: [Responsive checker)(http://responsivedesignchecker.com/). for windows 10 firefox, chrome, iphone S6 and on galaxy tablet
+* The site responsiveness was tested on: [Responsive checker)(http://responsivedesignchecker.com/). for windows 10 firefox, chrome, iphone S6 and on galaxy tablet.

+### References